 After hitting an animal, you may be upset and worried about the animal.
 You may even have serious damage to your vehicle or have injuries from the accident.
 Here’s how to react after an accident with an animal.

 - Stop driving: If you’ve hit an animal and they are injured, you should stop so that you can check on the animal and assess the scene.

 - Be aware of your surroundings: After an accident, and especially if you’re upset, you may not be on the alert for cars, but you should be.
 Turn on your emergency lights, use flares if you have them, and always be aware of other vehicles on the road when you get out of the car.

 - Approach the animal: Watch out for other cars and be cautious of the animal, as they may be scared and lash out at you.
-If you've hit a pet, look for their tag so that you can contact its owner.
+If you’ve hit a pet, look for their tag so that you can contact its owner.
 Exceptions to this rule are deer or other large and dangerous animals.
 Deer that move off the road may survive and should be left alone.
-And if you happen to hit a bear, mountain lion, or other dangerous predator, it's best not to get out of your vehicle at all.
+And if you happen to hit a bear, mountain lion, or other dangerous predators, it’s best not to get out of your vehicle at all.

-- Don't try to move the animal unless if is safe to do so: Only move an animal if it is still in the road and you need to move it to safety, or it is docile and you're moving it to get it to a vet or wildlife rehabilitation center.
+- Don’t try to move the animal unless it is safe to do so: Only move an animal if it is still in the road and you need to move it to safety, or it is docile, and you’re moving it to get it to a vet or wildlife rehabilitation center.
 When touching an injured animal, use a blanket and gloves for comfort and protection.
 Otherwise, wait for authorities to arrive.

 - Call a vet for help: While some animals may die on impact, others can survive an auto accident if you get help for them quickly.
 Call a vet to find out if you’re able to bring the animal in for medical care or, if necessary, euthanasia.
 For wildlife, find your local wildlife rehabilitation organization.